 He is not the person who maybe looks incapable of arguing with a crowd of people.

-See, they're all astroturf, and they're there for some nefarious, unspecified purpose.
+See, they're all astro turf, and they're there for some nefarious, unspecified purpose.

 Owen manages to find one person there who supports Roger, and it happens to be the leader of a street gang that's associated with Roger, who happens to own the t-shirt shop that sold the Roger Stone Did Nothing Wrong shirt.

-Seems like there's a whole lot of conflicts Alex should be pointing out in relation to interviewing this person, as opposed to just presenting them as a random supporter of Roger's.
+Seems like there's a whole lot of conflicts Alex should be pointing out in relation to interviewing this person, as opposed to just presenting them as a random supporter of Rogers.

-So he was asked, quote, What do you perceive to be the U.S.'s greatest challenges as a nation over the next decade?
+So he was asked, quote, what do you perceive to be the U.S.'s greatest challenges as a nation over the next decade?

-His answer was, quote, Partisan division and the introduction of socialist policies in our government.
+His answer was, quote, partisan division and the introduction of socialist policies in our government.

 As to the partisan division, he's the leader of a right-wing street gang.

-And he was physically present at the Unite the Right rally, so he can straight-up fuck himself on that count.
+And he was physically present at the Unite the Right rally, so he can straight up fuck himself on that count.

-As for the socialist policies being a problem in the future, it makes me wonder if he's campaigning on getting rid of Social Security.
+As for the socialist policies being a problem in the future, it makes me wonder if he's campaigning on getting rid of social security.

-I wonder if that whole socialist policies thing is just a talking point and a fun word for him to say, or if he's in favor of doing away with one of the most successful and popular programs in this country's history.
+I wonder if that whole like socialist policies thing is just a talking point and a fun word for him to say, or if he's in favor of doing away with one of the most successful and popular programs in this country's history.

-I also have a strong suspicion that Enrique Tarrio is running for office as a ploy to get back on Twitter and PayPal, since if you were running for the House, he could make an argument that he's being banned from those programs and platforms.
+I also have a strong suspicion that Enrique Tario is running for office as a ploy to get back on Twitter and PayPal.

 It's a form of election meddling.